-The Wisconsin State Championship is the first level of competition in the US Youth Soccer National Championship Series (NCS).
-Teams who win the State Championship earn the right to represent Wisconsin at the Midwest Regional Championships and potentially the NCS finals.
-In the State Championship, each team plays three group games.
+The Wisconsin State Championship is the first level of competition in the US Youth Soccer National Championships.
 Group winners and, in some situations, wildcard teams advance to the Semi-finals and Finals.
-In the spring, Boys 13U-19U and Girls 13U-14U will compete with Girls 15U-19U competing in the fall.
-For the Wisconsin State Championships, the application process is available through Demosphere.
+In the spring, Boys 12U-19U and Girls 12U-14U will compete with Girls 15U-19U competing in the fall.
+For the Wisconsin State Championships, the application process is available through PlayMetrics.
 Teams must apply and pay within the application window.
 See Calendar in the Appendix for approximate dates.